dobin/detonator/doc/implement-edr.md

 	</EventData>
 ```

-Upon receiving this `scan.edr_logs`, Detonator will attempt to parse
+Upon receiving this `submission.edr_logs`, Detonator will attempt to parse
 it will all parsers available in `detonatorapi/edr_parser`:

 ```